How to Set Up Google Search Console

 The advantage: it allows multiple verification methods.
 If you cannot access DNS records (perhaps you lost the registrar password but have admin access to your WordPress dashboard), you can still verify using an HTML tag or file upload.
 It’s also useful for complex organisations where different teams manage different subdomains (the Support team needs access only to support.example.com data).

 The limitation: it offers a fragmented view.
-To get a complete picture, you’d need to verify four separate properties (HTTP, HTTPS, WWW, non-WWW) and mentally aggregate the data.
+To get a complete picture of your search performance, you’d need to verify four separate properties (HTTP, HTTPS, WWW, non-WWW) and mentally aggregate the data.

 The Expert Recommendation